Peacefully-Furious/Peaceful-Fury/Peaceful-Fury.md

 ## Sumus te.
 Tu nobis

-I am Peaceful Fury
+Call me Peaceful Fury.

-I belong to a neural minority because have ADHD and Bipolar.
+I am neural atypical because I have ADHD and Bipolar

-I am Bipolar.a neuro atypical in a neuro-typical world.
 Some are Aspergers, Autistic, OCD, or Tourettes.

 We are THE OTHERS.
 We are the same because we all copresent with the disorder of despair.

-I attended your schools, I am 4% percent of the world's population.
+I attended your schools,

 (NEED TO CLARIFY THE DISTINCTION BETWEEN NEURO TYPICALS AND NEURO ATYPICALS)